Assistant Professor of Marketing, Singapore Management University

 I aspire to use consumer behavior research to help people live better, more fulfilling, and more sustainable lives.
-To that end, my research interests lie in three domains, lay beliefs, culture, and consumer and societal well-being.
 I am keenly interested in how consumers’ naïve theories about the world (lay beliefs) and their cultural differences influence what, how, and why they choose to consume and how to leverage these to enhance well-being.
-My research has been published in Proceedings of the National Academy of Sciences and Psychological Science.
+My research has been published or is forthcoming in the Proceedings of the National Academy of Sciences, Journal of Personality and Social Psychology, Journal of Consumer Psychology, Psychological Science, Organizational Behavior and Human Decision Processes, and Journal of International Business Studies.

 I can be reached at email@example.com